A Clear Path to Girl Scouts Camp

 Limited Pre-Registration Visibility

-Difficulty locating session details, costs, and packing lists without starting registration.
+Parents had difficulty locating session details, costs, and packing lists without starting registration.

 System Fragmentation Confusion

-Confusion caused by multiple platforms (the main site, CampInTouch, and Campanion).
+There was confusion caused by multiple platforms (the main site, CampInTouch, and Campanion).

 Need for Early Expectation-Setting